multitudes/42-C-for-Embedded-systems/README.md

 (c) Functions declared static within a module may only be called by other functions within that module.
 That is, the scope of the function is localized to the module within which it is declared.
-Most candidates get the rst part correct.
+Most candidates get the first part correct.
 A reasonable number get the second part correct, while a pitiful number understand answer (c).
-This is a serious weakness in a candidate, since they obviously do not understand the importance and benets of localizing the scope of both data and code.
+This is a serious weakness in a candidate, since they obviously do not understand the importance and benefits of localizing the scope of both data and code.

 ## Const